 DIRECTORS'' RESPONSIBILITY STATEMENT

-Pursuant to Section I34(3)(c) of the Companies Act, 20I3, the Directors
+Pursuant to Section 134(3)(c) of the Companies Act, 2013(the Act), the Directors state that:

 (i) in the preparation of the Annual Accounts, the applicable Accounting Standards have been followed along with proper explanation relating to material departures;

 (v) the Directors have laid down internal financial control to be followed by the Company and that such internal financial controls are adequate and are operating effectively; and

-(vi) the Directors have devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems are
+(vi) the Directors have devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems are adequate and operating effectively.

 INDEPENDENT DIRECTORS'' DECLARATION